-- 6. If a permit applicant has had two or more violations of previous permits, this ordinance section, or the Erosion and Sedimentation Act, as amended, within three (3) years prior to the date of filing of the application under consideration, the Local Issuing Authority may deny the permit application. - 7.
-A permit applicant is required to post a bond in the form of government security, cash, irrevocable letter of credit, or any combination thereof of One Thousand Five-Hundred Dollars (\$1,500.00) per acre or fraction thereof of the proposed land-disturbing activity, prior to issuing the permit.
-If the applicant does not comply with this ordinance or with the conditions of the permit after issuance, the Local Issuing Authority may call the bond or any part thereof to be forfeited and may use the proceeds to hire a contractor to stabilize the site of the land-disturbing activity and bring it into compliance.
-These provisions shall not apply unless there is in effect an ordinance or statute specifically providing for hearing and judicial review of any determination or order of the Local Issuing Authority with respect to alleged permit violations. - C. Plan Requirements - 1.
-Plans must be prepared to meet the minimum requirements as contained in Section 4-94 B & C of this ordinance; or through the use of more stringent, alternate design criteria which conform to sound conservation and engineering practices.
+- 1. Plans must be prepared to meet the minimum requirements as contained in Section IV B. & C. of this ordinance, or through the use of more stringent, alternate design criteria which conform to sound conservation and engineering practices.
 The Manual for Erosion and Sediment Control in Georgia is hereby incorporated by reference into this ordinance.
-The plan for the land-disturbing activity shall consider the interrelationship of the soil types, geological and hydrological characteristics, topographhy, watershed, vegetation, proposed permanent structures including roadways, constructed waterways, sediment control and storm water management facilities, local ordinances and State laws.
+The plan for the land-disturbing activity shall consider the interrelationship of the soil types, geological and hydrological characteristics, topography, watershed, vegetation, proposed permanent structures including roadways, constructed waterways, sediment control and storm water management facilities, local ordinances and State laws.
 Maps, drawings and supportive computations shall bear the signature and seal of the certified design professional.
 Persons involved in land development design, review, permitting, construction, monitoring, or inspections or any land disturbing activity shall meet the education and training certification requirements, dependent on his or her level of involvement with the process, as developed by the Commission and in consultation with the Division and the Stakeholder Advisory Board created pursuant to O.C.G.A.
 12-7-20. - 2.
-Data Required for Site Plan shall include all the information required from the appropriate Erosion and Sedimentation Control Plan Review Checklist established by the Commission as of January 1 of the year in which the land-disturbing activity was permitted.
+Data Required for Site Plan shall include all the information required from the appropriate Erosion, Sedimentation and Pollution Control Plan Review Checklist established by the Commission as of January 1 of the year in which the land-disturbing activity was permitted.